ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 #### IKEv2

-IKEv2 is a control protocol that runs on UDP port 500 or TCP port 4500.
-(IKEv2 cannot run over UDP on any other port.)
+IKEv2 is a control protocol that runs on UDP ports 500 or 4500 and TCP port 4500.
 Its primary goal is to generate keys for Security Associations (SAs).
 An SA contains shared (cryptographic) information used for establishing other SAs or keying ESP;
 See {{ESP}}.
 IKEv2 first uses a Diffie-Hellman key exchange to generate keys for the "IKE SA", which is a set of keys used to encrypt further IKEv2 messages.
 IKE then performs a phase of